yusufcodes/react-study/README.md

 Most important methods are **componentDidMount**() and **componentDidUpdate**() as you would typically do activities such as fetching data in these.
 _shouldComponentUpdate()_ can be used for performance improvements.

-**TODO: Make more concise notes on the lifecycle hooks with concrete examples!**

 ### \* The Component Lifecycle

 - These notes have been taken by myself from the official React documentation, as a means to summarise this area of the course.